aktadev/akta-site/docs/quick_start.md

-# Akta Quick Start Guide
+# AKTA Quick Start Guide

-Welcome to Akta, a secure trust framework for AI agents.
-This guide will help you get started with using Akta in your projects.
+Welcome to AKTA, a secure trust framework for AI agents.
+This guide will help you get started with using AKTA in your projects.

 ## Installation